splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 Create a weekends shift
 --------------------------

 Finally, Skyler creates a weekends shift in the primary schedule for the web application service.
-For the weekend shift Skyler uses the week-by-week shift type, as there is no gap in coverage, and selects 1 for the shift handoff.
+For the weekend shift Skyler uses the week-by-week shift type, as there is no gap in coverage, and selects one for the shift handoff.

 .. image:: /_images/incident-intelligence/Weekends-Shift.png
       :width: 50%